johnmillner/money-bunny/README.md

 there is no guarantee, warranty, or liability agreed or expressed when using this program.

 While this program is made in good faith to be profitable and bug-free - there is no promise of profits.
 There is however, risk.
 Risk of losing money.
 Risk of margin-call.
+Risk of buggy software.

 This program is designed to day-trade any stock that meets certain mathematical technical indicators.
-There is no advisory involved, and it views equities as a collection of numbers, and its decisions as a series of potentially flawed equations.
+There is no advisory involved, and it views equities as a collection of potentially flawed numbers, and its decisions as a series of potentially flawed equations.
 It is important to understand that there is significant risk in
 - market instability
 - day trading
 - use of margin
 - relying heavily on technical indicators
+- code flaws
+- data flaws

 This program also uses margin by default - if unfamiliar with that risk - or if not wanting that additional risk, please ensure to set "margin-multiplier" in the config to 1.00 or less

 As a general rule of thumb: do not trade with money you cannot lose.
+As a recomendation - read through this code yourself to understand what it does and how it works.

+If you do see something that could be improved or safe-guarded against - please open up an incident or a PR and let's fix it!